Facundo Lescano: Career

 Lescano is a youth exponent from Torino.
 He made his Serie A debut on 10 January 2015 against Milan.
 He replaced Matteo Darmian after 81 minutes in a 1–1 draw.

-After the experiences in Group C of the Lega Pro - Third Serie of italian football - on loan from Torino at Melfi before and Monopoli after during the 2015–16 season.
-Lescano in the September 2016 go to Igea Virtus Barcellona P.G. in Group I of Serie D and in his first match find also first goal with new team against Sarnese.
+After his experiences in the Italian third tier on loan at Melfi and Monopoli during the 2015–16 season, Lescano joined Igea Virtus, a Sicilian Serie D club, in September 2016.
+He scored his first goal with the new team against Sarnese in his first match.

-On 14 August 2018 Lescano joined Telstar in the Netherlands on a season-long loan from Parma, Telstar held a buyout option at the end of the term.
+On 14 August 2018, Lescano joined Telstar in the Netherlands on a season-long loan from Parma; Telstar held a buyout option at the end of the term.

 On 12 January 2019, Lescano joined on loan to Potenza.

-On 2 August 2019, he returned to Sicula Leonzio on a permanent basis, signing a 2-year contract.
+On 2 August 2019, he returned to Sicula Leonzio permanently, signing a 2-year contract.

 On 29 August 2020, he moved for the second time to Sambenedettese, signing a contract for the term of 3 years with an option for 4th.

 On 10 June 2021, he joined Virtus Entella.

 On 12 July 2022, Lescano moved to Pescara, with Luca Clemenza moving in the opposite direction as part of the transfer.

+On 6 August 2024, Lescano signed with Trapani.

+On 28 January 2025, Lescano signed with Avellino on loan, with an obligation to buy.

+Personal life

+Lescano comes from a footballing family, his maternal grandfather Silvio Marzolini having been a star player for Boca Juniors and the Argentina national football team in the 1960s.